Farata/angular2typescript/README.md

 The folder test-weather contains the sample app from chapter 9.
 To run the tests, ng test.

 *The Angular 4 version of the code samples*

-We started publishing the Angular 4 code samples that are Angular CLI-based projects.
+The Angular 4 version of code samples were built with  Angular CLI.
 They are located in the directory extras/Angular_4.